DentalCare Logo

 WNL – within normal limits

 Anytime that anesthetic is administered during treatment, the name, epinephrine ratio, and number of cartridges must be noted.
+Administration of sedation procedures, such as nitrous oxide and oxygen or pharmacological medicine to induce sedation, must also be documented.
 An additional notation on how the patient tolerated the anesthetic and procedure overall is good follow up.
 If a certain anesthetic is chosen specifically due to a medical condition, that is also noted.
+An instance for this an include choosing a plain anesthetic over one that includes epinephrine due to recent heart attack, or uncontrolled diabetes or hyperthyroidism.
 More dental offices are performing soft tissue exams and vital sign readings at appointments.
-These should be included and documented offering history of findings.
-As periodontal screenings are performed, these findings must be included in the record.
+These should be included and documented offering a baseline history of findings.
 As a periodontal condition is often the reason for litigation, the office must work to protect itself and discuss these matters with the patient and record any treatment plans and patient referrals.3

 Any dental materials used during the procedure must be noted by name.
 Examples may include type of amalgam, composite, primer, bond, number and type of radiographic images, and alginate.
 In a specialty procedure such as an extraction requiring sutures, the kind and number of sutures placed must be noted along with any removal complications such as root/crown-dissection.

 Additional notes into the patient record may include telephone conversations on a correspondence log, referrals to specialty dental offices, and medications prescribed before or after treatment.
 Knowing this information, entries must be comprehensive.
 The idea of fitting the procedure into a certain amount of spaces or lines could directly relate to inaccuracy and incomplete notes.
-It is better to be complete as notes omitted are assumed in a court of law to have never existed.1
+It is better to be complete as notes omitted are assumed in a court of law to have never existed.
+1As the saying goes, if it isn’t written down, it didn’t happen.

 Once an entry is made, the office must commit to a standard number of spaces between entries.
 If one or two lines of separation are always used, this will be expected throughout the records.
 If this space is not there among entries, it could be seen as an alteration to the record and may be scrutinized for validity.
 Certain steps are to be followed if an entry is found to be incorrect and require an addendum.
 First, it is important not to obliterate the entry.
 Place one line through the incorrect entry.
 At the next possible space, correct the entry, referring to the date.
 Do not ever use correction fluid on the incorrect entry.
 Doing so gives the impression to the reader that the office has something to hide.